Separate names with a comma.

 It was commonly received among the early church fathers, and is still commonly received among us that pagans make some of the funkiest musicians that God has given to this sad world, and that the Apostles John and Paul (and Ringo) were into disco-style worship

-I'm sure the RPW is flexible enough to accomodate this.
+I'm sure the RPW is flexible enough to accommodate this.
 If not we should get the RPW to grow its hair, chill out, turn on and tune in, maaaan

 Well put.
 Your comments are both thoughtful and challenging where needed, yet written with a kind and respectful tone.
 Thank you.